 The National Association of Certified Public Bookkeepers also offers a certification that requires passing a multiple-choice test.

-Bookkeepers, along with accounting and auditing clerks, are expected to see employment growth of 11% between 2012 and 2022, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
-The BLS also reports these occupations had median annual earnings of $35,730 in May 2013.
-Bookkeepers are only required to have high school degree.
-However, postsecondary education in areas such as accounting or business is often preferred.
+Bookkeepers, along with accounting and auditing clerks, are expected to see a substantial employment decline of 4% between 2018 and 2028, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
+This change is due to computers taking over their roles, although bookkeepers may find more work in small businesses.
+The BLS also reports that these occupations had median annual earnings of $40,240 in May 2018.